Rorison and Methot v ICBC and Her Majesty the Queen in Right of the Province of British Columbia

 If you are a member of the class, you will ultimately receive notice of the court process and the result of the litigation should it be successful.
 However, if you believe you or a member of your family (even if deceased) was either an Accident Victim or Ratepayer in BC from 1973 to the present it is useful for Murphy Battista to hear from you.

-You can contact us by submitting the information requested in the Form Tab at the top of this page.
-The Form requests the following:
+You can contact us by submitting the information requested in the form below.
+The form requests the following:

 - Your full legal name (include any aliases):